Warwick Academy

 Warwick Academy is the oldest school in Bermuda, established in 1662.
 It is located in Warwick Parish.

 It was named after the English colonial administrator Robert Rich, 2nd Earl of Warwick, who gave the original land.
 Its first Schoolmaster was Richard Norwood, the mathematician who had carried out the first and second surveys of Bermuda in 1616 and 1627, respectively.

 The School

 Warwick Academy was formerly a government-aided (a privately owned school, with its own Board of Governors, operating as part of the public school system in exchange for government funding) Secondary School but since 1992 it has been a selective independent co-educational day Primary and Secondary School for students aged 4 to 19.
 It has a reputation for high academic standards and positive discipline.
 It is divided into a Primary School and a Secondary School.
 The school's motto is "Quo Non Ascendam".
 The current principal is Mr. David Horan.
-Head of the Secondary School is Mr. Mark Thorpe and the Head of the Primary School is Mrs. Maria Woods.
+Head of the Secondary School is Mrs Rebeka Matthews-Souza and the Head of the Primary School is Mrs. Maria Woods.